IdentityPython/pysaml2/docs/howto/config.rst

     cert_file: "cert.pem"

 This is the public part of the service private/public key pair.
-*cert_file* must be a PEM formatted certificate chain file.
+*cert_file* must be a PEM formatted file with a single certificate.

 contact_person
 ^^^^^^^^^^^^^^